shorebirdtech/handbook/README.md

 understood license throughout the industry.

 [Rust](https://github.com/rust-lang/rust/blob/master/COPYRIGHT) is an example of sharing this philosophy.
-Although I was unable to find Rust documentation of this philosophy, I did find [commentary](https://internals.rust-lang.org/t/rationale-of-apache-dual-licensing/8952/3) from the core team.
+Although I was unable to find official Rust documentation of this philosophy, I did find [commentary](https://internals.rust-lang.org/t/rationale-of-apache-dual-licensing/8952/3) from the core team.